 To earn academic credits, students will have to work for 10 hours a week in 13 weeks.
 Internship Instructors will also be hands-on throughout the internship course, guiding the student through discussions and presentations.
 Students may also opt for an independent internship, wherein they will be doing one-on-one consultations with a faculty sponsor.

-Endicott College believes in putting learned skills to practice.
-With this, all Endicott students are required to complete an internship, following a distinctive four-year program.
+Endicott College believes in putting learned skills into practice.
+With this, an Endicott student is required to complete an internship, following a distinctive four-year program.
 According to Endicott College, this program ensures their graduates’ employment after graduation.

-Endicott students gain experience at the start of their college life.
+An Endicott student can gain experience at the start of their college life.
 First-year students and sophomores at Endicott College must complete a 120-hour internship each year.
 This type of internship is more exploratory and is influenced more by the student’s interests.

 Endicott College has also partnered with the Washington Institute and the New York Film Academy for those interested in learning various majors, including media and performing arts.
-Endicott guides their Career Center, and students may connect with some alumni for mentorship.
+Endicott guides their Career Center, and a student may connect with some alumni for mentorship.

 Be on the Lookout

 Highly competitive internships usually take more time to prepare.
 Start early!
 The best months to start sending out applications are in October and January.
 Sign up for online newsletters or email updates to be in the loop of any changes.